xmartlabs/xmartlabs.github.io/_posts/2019-04-29-url-splitting.md

 export default App;
 ```

-**Note:** I've negleted to show a few updates you'll need to make in other files, but they should be pretty evident (for example updating imports in each of the apps `index.js` files).
+**Note:** I've neglected to show a few updates you'll need to make in other files, but they should be pretty evident (for example updating imports in each of the apps `index.js` files).

 This setup will allow you to centralize configuration of code that needs to go on every sub app, while also allowing us to override or add local configuration to a specific app.
 You can even pass props to `AppTemplate` if you want, to make this approach even more versatile.
 Right now all our `app.js` files are equal, but as apps grow, they'll start changing and becoming more complex.

 If you try to start the project now, it will most certainly crash.
-That's because we haven't told Webpack we want it to process multiple entrypoints!
+That's because we haven't told Webpack we want it to process multiple entry points!

 ### Webpack Configuration